calvinsim2/Project2---React-Application/README.md

 # Project Idea

-Inspired by playdota.com, This project provides a list of Dota2 Heroes, general hero stats, items description.
+Inspired by DotA2 Fandom, this project provides a list of Dota2 Heroes, general hero stats, items description.
 Users are able to narrow down their desired choices of heros to pick using this app.

 # Technical Used

 React.jS
-Bootstrap (to be confirmed)
+MUI

 # API used